 Some Useful Tips

-For example in order to provide an accurate estimate, the developer needs to be clear about the methodology he will be following to implement the requirements.
-If there are some unknowns, or the task is high complexity, the story point an estimate attached to the task will be higher.
+For example, to provide an accurate estimate, the developer needs to be clear about the methodology he will be following to implement the requirements.
+If there are some unknowns, or the task is high complexity, the story point and estimate attached to the task will be higher.

-#2.
-Planning poker meeting is a time bound activity and its purpose is to come together as a team and provide estimates.
-The focus should be to provide estimated based on the teams’ previous performances (or velocity).
-This meeting should not be confused with other meetings like Daily Scrum, Backlog Grooming or Retrospective meetings.
+#2) Planning poker meetings is a time-bound activity and its purpose is to come together as a team and provide estimates.
+The focus should be to provide estimates based on the teams’ previous performances (or velocity).
+This meeting should not be confused with other meetings like Daily Scrum, Backlog Grooming, or Retrospective meetings.

-#3.
-Estimates should be provided by the people who will actually work on the project.
+#3) Estimates should be provided by the people who will work on the project.
 With teams that are located at different locations geographically, the actual people working on the project need to collaborate and provide estimates.
-The meeting can be held online to facilitate teams from all global locations.
+The meeting can be held online to facilitate teams from any location in the world.

 [image source]